-If a question is interrupted by a vote to ad-§578.
-Obsolete journ, or to proceed to the orders of provisions as to entry of motions in the journal, it never having been a vote, nor introductory to any vote; but when suppressed by the previous question, the first question must be stated, in order to introduce and make intelligible the second.
+If a question is interrupted by a vote to ad-§ 578.
+Obsolete journ, or to proceed to the orders of provisions as to entry of motions in the original question is journal. never printed in the journal, it never having been a vote, nor introductory to any vote; but when suppressed by the previous question, the first question must be stated, in order to introduce and make intelligible the second.
 2 Hats., 83.